Roman street next to the southern market

 In the IIIrd century the belief in the traditional gods weakened.
 Emperor Heliogabalus promoted the worship of Sol Invictus (Invincible Sun).
 Although his attempt to impose this new religion did not succeed, the worship of Sun (which had almost no relevance in the Greek myth) was very popular for the whole century.

 In a temple of Miletus built during that period Serapis, a deity with elements of both Greek Zeus and Egyptian Osiris, was portrayed crowned by sun rays.
-This iconography of the god is at the origin of the halo which surrounds the saints.
+This iconography was not limited to Serapis (see a relief in Rome) and it is at the origin of the halo which surrounds the head of the saints.

 Baths of Annia Faustina: views of the frigidarium (cold room)